TUDelft-books/CME4501/book/contact_information.md

 # Contact information

 This module is taught by Maria Nogal and Tom van Woudenberg.
-The practical session are taught by Tom.
+The practical sessions are taught by Tom.
 Please contact Tom if you've any questions, feedback or when you've personal circumstances which we should know.

 ```{figure} figures/Tom.jpg
 :width: 200px